bcgov/EDUC-CCOF/test/cypress-e2e/README.md

 Currently, we have organized tests such that large e2e flows are broken down into respective page objects and added under "support > pages".
 This allows us to reuse these page components to minimize code duplication.

-These components can then be called in the e2e tests to replicate a full user flow (refer to group-application-full-e2e.cy.js for an example).
+These components can then be called in the e2e tests to replicate a full user flow.
+Refer to any of the cy.js files for an example.

 ## Run tests: